moto-timo/yocto-docs/documentation/brief-yoctoprojectqs/index.rst

 .. note::

+   Use :ref:`bitbake-setup settings list <bitbake:ref-bbsetup-command-settings>`
-   Use :ref:`bitbake:ref-bbsetup-command-list` to get an overview of the settings.
+   to get an overview of the settings.

 :ref:`bitbake:ref-bbsetup-command-init` is an interactive program by default and will ask you to make some decisions.
 Depending on your answers, the output may